ashishinterra/windows-linux-client/README.md

 ### Setup base system
-Install Debian 8 x64 and Debian 9 x64.
+Install Debian 8 x64 to build for Debian 8/Ubuntu 16.04 or Debian 9 x64 to build for Debian 9.
 - 10 GB disk space
 - 512 MB RAM